 ANZECC Guidelines Trigger Values for water are available in Table 3.4.1 of the guidelines (ANZECC 2000).
-Grey indicates sites / results that
+Grey indicates sites / results that exceed 95% trigger values.
+Dashed lines represent parameters that do not have trigger values.

 4. Conclusion

 The results presented here (in particular, the detection of moderate nutrients and herbicides) are consistent with agricultural land-use in the area but for many chemicals there are no reference concentrations in national guidelines to assess health or ecological risks.
 Furthermore, the detection of an algal bloom during the August sampling event suggests the establishment of an ongoing monitoring program, prior to temperatures increasing (e.g. summer) and flows declining (e.g. during drought conditions), would be a prudent action.
 Water and sediment quality should be monitored in future to detect longer-term trends to aid in the development of any water / sediment quality management plans for future monitoring and fish death prevention programs.